Nuclear reactor physics: Starter sources

 The mere fact that an assembly is supercritical does not guarantee that it contains any free neutrons at all.
 At least one neutron is required to "strike" a chain reaction, and if the spontaneous fission rate is sufficiently low it may take a long time (in ^{235}U reactors, as long as many minutes) before a chance neutron encounter starts a chain reaction even if the reactor is supercritical.
 Most nuclear reactors include a "starter" neutron source that ensures there are always a few free neutrons in the reactor core, so that a chain reaction will begin immediately when the core is made critical.
 A common type of startup neutron source is a mixture of an alpha particle emitter such as ^{241}Am (americium-241) with a lightweight isotope such as ^{9}Be (beryllium-9).

 The primary sources described above have to be used with fresh reactor cores.
 For operational reactors, secondary sources are used; most often a combination of antimony with beryllium.
 Antimony becomes activated in the reactor and produces high-energy gamma photons, which produce photoneutrons from beryllium.

 Uranium-235 undergoes a small rate of natural spontaneous fission, so there are always some neutrons being produced even in a fully shutdown reactor.
 When the control rods are withdrawn and criticality is approached the number increases because the absorption of neutrons is being progressively reduced, until at criticality the chain reaction becomes self-sustaining.
 Note that while a neutron source is provided in the reactor, this is not essential to start the chain reaction, its main purpose is to give a shutdown neutron population which is detectable by instruments and so make the approach to critical more observable.
 The reactor will go critical at the same control rod position whether a source is loaded or not.

-Once the chain reaction is begun, the primary starter source may be removed from the core to prevent damage from the high neutron flux in the operating reactor core; the secondary sources usually remains in situ to provide a background reference level for control of criticality.
+Once the chain reaction is begun, the primary starter source may be removed from the core to prevent damage from the high neutron flux in the operating reactor core; the secondary sources usually remain in situ to provide a background reference level for control of criticality.